jwatne/csvwritertest/README.md

 # csvwritertest
-Test of using OpenCSV to generate CSV for a class and its subclass
+Test of using OpenCSV to generate CSV for a class and its subclass.